LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Now if we use _this_ prior in our analysis, we don't include the bias (spoiler alert, for our small case it doesn't make a huge difference).

 ### What's Next?
 As our models grow more complex, brute force quickly becomes impractical due to the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 In the next few posts, I'll introduce more sophisticated techniques, such as [Markov Chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo), to explore the posterior efficiently.
+I've written another post on that [here](https://liamcpinchbeck.github.io/posts/2025/01/2025-01-29-practical-MHA-intro/).

-In the mean time feel free to try and replicate what I've done here.
+Otherwise, feel free to try and replicate what I've done here.
 You could also take it a step further and look at simultaneously fitting the spread of the gaussian $$\sigma$$ which you may have noticed has been left as an explicit dependency.